bladeacer/pdf-fmt/README.md

 The compilation will take a while.
 It will output the executable to the `dist/` directory.

-Alternatively, you can call [this scripta on Linux](./scripts/dev.sh)
+Alternatively, you can call [this script on Linux](./scripts/dev.sh)

 > You can choose to add it to your system `$PATH`.